Minipoloalex/comp_prog/notes/problems/problems.md

 - Longest Common Subsequence: classic LCS, requires reconstruction
 - Rectangle Cutting: simple/obvious Range DP.
 Required iterative DP to avoid TLE (but still very simple/intuitive to code).
 - Minimal grid path: instead of a shortest path in the grid, we want the **lexicographically shortest string of the path**.
 This requires looking for the next character at each step, based on the possible positions (with best prefix) from the previous step.
+- Removal Game: simple interval DP, requires iterative DP to avoid TLE.
+Can also be formulated with length as one of the parameters.
+    * The editorial presents a cleaner implementation, without requiring the additional boolean.
+They simply consider the score after, from the other player, as negative (since we want to minimize it), then just max it over the two choices.
+In addition, they formula the DP using length instead of the interval $[l, r]$, which is simple and makes a lot of sense.
 - Mountain range: Next greater to build a graph (monotonic stack), then just $DP$ to find the longest path distance in the graph.
 - Increasing subsequences 2: DP thought process for subsequences, based on **bucketing previous results**.
 Requires range queries and coordinate compression.